 From: "Spoils of War: Development and Dispossession in the American Southwest" by Chris Schreck, April 20, 2020.

-Charles Beaubien and Gervacio Nolan were French-Canadian fur-trappers and traders who came to New Mexico in the 1820s in search of land and profitable business opportunities.
+The story of Pueblo as we know it today begins with Charles Beaubien and Gervacio Nolan, two French-Canadian fur-trappers and traders who travelled to New Mexico in the 1820s in search of land and profitable business opportunities.
 Both men applied for and received Mexican citizenship in 1829 to become eligible to receive land grants, and both men married local Hispano women and raised families near Taos.
 Nolan received a land grant on the northern edge of Mexican territory along the Arkansas River from the Mexican government on December 1, 1843.
 This 500,000 acre tract included an area west of Fountain Creek along the Arkansas River, which became the site of the modern-day city of Pueblo, Colorado.
 At the time Pueblo was nothing more than a small adobe trading post at the edge of unorganized United States territory.
 There was little agricultural production in the region due to the presence of potentially dangerous native tribes that hunted along the two rivers, so economic activity was confined to the trading post and the near-by Santa Fe Trail.
 The trading post was abandoned, however, following the Fort Pueblo Massacre on December 25, 1854 in which a force of 50-100 Indian raiders under the leadership of Chief Tierra Blanco (White Earth) led an attack that killed fourteen Mexicans and one Canadian at the fort.

 Activity did not return to the region until Nolan’s heirs sold his estate fifteen years later to a woman named Annie Blake for $10,000.
 Mrs. Blake sold two-thirds of the land for that same price; one-third to prominent Texas businessman Charles Goodnight and another third to Arkansas Valley pioneer Peter Dotson soon after she purchased it.
 Goodnight established Rock Canyon Ranch on the his portion of the grant in the 1869, and helped organize the Stock Growers Bank of Pueblo soon after that.
 The establishment of a bank provided a sense of financial security for ranchers and farmers, spurring emigration to the region.
 Peter Dotson, Goodnight’s business partner, opened a hotel in the center of what became downtown Pueblo, constructed a number of houses in the area, and took the job of postmaster of the city.
 The Thatcher brothers, John, Mahlon, and Henry, came to Pueblo around the same time.
 The Thatcher’s owned and operated several Pueblo businesses including a bank and a grocery store, they all ran for political office, and by the 1890s John and Mahlon were well known Pueblo socialites.
 Henry, before his death in 1884, served as Colorado’s first Supreme Court Justice.
 As important as these men were to the development of the Nolan Grant, however, significant investment in the region would not, and could not, be realized without the railroads.